 On October 20, 2018, President Russell M. Nelson visited the site for the Lima Peru Los Olivos Temple, which will be located on the property of the Lima North Institute of Religion building and meetinghouse for the Habish and Cayetano Heredia wards on Avenida Eloy Espinoza in the San Martín de Porres District, just east of the Los Olivos District.
 Plans call for the existing buildings to be razed to allow for construction of the temple, a patron housing facility, a missionary housing facility, a utility building, and an underground parking garage.

 The announcement of a second temple to be constructed in Lima, Peru, came during the Sunday morning session of General Conference on April 3, 2016.
 President Thomas S. Monson stood at the pulpit in the Conference Center, and before beginning his formal remarks, announced four cities where new temples would be constructed, including the city of Lima, Peru, where a second temple would be constructed.

 The Lima Peru Los Olivos Temple will be the fourth temple built in Peru.

-The Lima Peru Los Olivos Temple will be the first temple built outside of the United States in the same city as another operating temple.
+The Lima Peru Los Olivos Temple will be the first temple built outside of the United States in the same metropolitan area as another operating temple.

 The Lima Peru Los Olivos Temple was announced in the 30th anniversary year of the Lima Peru Temple.